juntylpro1/secure-enterprise/conref.md

 {{site.data.keyword.attribute-definition-list}}

-# Content references for secure-enterprise subcollection.
+# Content references for secure-enterprise subcollection
 {: #conref-example}

 The following content is going to be reused in several different topics that need identical information.